MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migrate-scripts.md

 The full utility script can be found [here](https://github.com/microsoftgraph/aad-to-msgraph-powershell-migration/blob/main/README.md).
 Here's a description of the app and the key parts.

-The `update_powershell_scripts` function performs most of the work:
+The `update_powershell_scripts` function in [azuread-migration.py](https://github.com/microsoftgraph/aad-to-msgraph-powershell-migration/blob/main/azuread-migration.py) performs most of the work:
 - Gets the Azure AD PowerShell and Microsoft Graph PowerShell cmdlet mapping.
 - Gets the parameter names and descriptions of the affected Azure AD and MG PowerShell cmdlets.
 Finds the most similar parameters between old->new cmdlet sets.
 - Gets the permissions for the affected Microsoft Graph PowerShell cmdlets, attempts to find the least privileged permission.